 Some cancers can be treated by simply removing the cancerous tumor via surgery.
 Others require chemotherapy or radiation therapy.
 Treatment options depend on the type of cancer, its location in the body, and the stage of cancer (how much it has spread, or metastasized, throughout the body).

 01 of 07

-Lymphoma typically responds well to specially designed chemotherapy protocols.
+Some forms of lymphoma respond well to specially designed chemotherapy protocols.
 Treatment usually involves weekly visits for chemo administration at first, then every-other-week visits for about six months.

-Many dogs with lymphoma will go into remission during chemotherapy, enabling to maintaining a good quality of life for longer.
+Many dogs with lymphoma will go into remission during chemotherapy, enabling them to maintaining a good quality of life for longer.

 02 of 07

 Osteosarcoma is the most common type of bone cancer that occurs in dogs.
 It begins as a tumor that often affects the long bones of the limbs, but it can affect any bones in the body.
 Osteosarcoma is an aggressive type of cancer that tends to spread rapidly, especially to the lungs, lymph nodes, and other bones.

 Treatment for osteosarcoma generally involves amputation of the affected limb followed by chemotherapy.
 Radiation therapy may be recommended in some cases.
 Even with treatment, cancer can recur.
 Sadly, most dogs will not survive more than two years after diagnosis, even with the best treatment.